 About this Episode

-In this podcast episode, MFLN Family Transitions team members, Ellie McCann, and Sara Croymans discuss how the FACTS resiliency framework can be used to help military families navigate transitions.
+In this episode, MFLN Family Transitions team members Ellie McCann and Sara Croymans discuss how the FACTS resiliency framework can be used to help military families navigate transitions.

-They define ‘resilience’ and shed light on five key concepts or indicators which constitute the FACTS of Resilience framework.
+They define ‘resilience’ and shed light on five key concepts or indicators that constitute the FACTS of Resilience framework.

 F – Foster hope